Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/5-README-stuff-prompt.md

 Which athletes won the gold medal in curling at the 2022 Winter Olympics?
 ```

-The response to the request is from the Azure OpenAI Service.
+The response to the request is from the AWS Bedrock Service.

 ## Building and running